mubarizahmed/obsidian-weather-moon/README.md

 ## Usage
 - Open the command palette (Ctrl/Cmd + P) and type `Weather & Moon` to see the available commands.
 - The commands are:
+    - `Current weather (Inline)`: Inserts the current weather as line of text.
-    - `Current weather`: Inserts the current weather.
+    - `Current weather (HTML)`: Inserts the current weather as a HTML block.
-    - `Moon phase`: Inserts the current Moon phase and day.
+    - `Moon phase (Inline)`: Inserts the current Moon phase and day.
 - The command palette can also be opened by typing '/' followed by the command.

 ## Settings